SSinghcode/readmeGenerator/README.md

   npm i

   ## Description
-  This is a good readmegenerator
+  This is a good readme genertaor

   ## Usage
-  nogthinh
+  nothing

   ## Tests
-  nothing
+  test